aws-samples/eks-workshop-v2/docs/authoring_content.md

 ### Creating the infrastructure

 When creating your content you will want to test the commands you specify against infrastructure that mirrors what will be used in the actual workshop by learners.
-This can easily by done locally and will use the cluster configuration in `./cluster/eksctl/cluster.yaml`.
+This can easily by done locally and with some convenience scripts that have been included.

-Ensure that your AWS credentials are set so eksctl is able to authenticate against your IAM account.
-It will source credentials following the standard mechanism used by the likes of the AWS CLI, which you can find documented [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-authentication.html).
+> [!TIP]
+> Why should you use the `make` commands and the associated convenience scripts instead of "doing it yourself"?
+The various scripts provided are intended to provide an environment consistent with what the end-user of the workshop will use.
+This is important because the workshop has a number of 3rd party dependencies that are carefully managed with regards to versioning.

+Many of the convenience scripts we'll use will make calls to AWS APIs so will need to be able to authenticate.
+Getting AWS credentials in to a container in a portable way can be a challenge, and there are several options available:

+1. Set `ASSUME_ROLE` environment variable in the terminal where you run the `make` commands to the ARN of an IAM role that you can assume with your current credentials.
+This will use the STS service to generate temporary credentials that will be injected in to the container.
+Example: `export ASSUME_ROLE='arn:aws:iam::123456789012:role/my-role'`
+1. Set `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables in the terminal where you run the `make` commands.
+It is recommended that these credentials be temporary.
+These variables will be injected in to the container.
+1. If you are developing on an EC2 instance which has an instance profile that provides the necessary IAM permissions then no action is needed as the container will automatically assume the role of the EC2 on which you're authoring your content.

 You can then use the following convenience command to create the infrastructure: